Magical Power of Escherichia coli-1885

 Antigenic structure:

-Various forms of antigenic structure present, they are; Somatic, flagellar, capsular, fimbrial antigen.
+Various forms of antigenic structure are present; they are the following: Somatic, flagellar, capsular, and fimbrial antigens.

 Somatic antigen (O antigen):